 A team of researchers has discovered the force that makes the organometallic compound palladium hexafluoroacetylacetonate jump.
 This thermosalient effect could potentially be applied in artificial muscles and actuators.

 Crystals are not as stationary as you might think.
-A crystal of an organometallic compound containing palladium, for example, downright jumps from a hotplate once it reaches certain temperature.
+A crystal of an organometallic compound containing palladium, for example, downright jumps from a hotplate once it reaches a certain temperature.
 An international team of scientists, including researchers from the Max Planck Institute for Solid State Research in Stuttgart, has now discovered the force that makes the material jump.
-According to their findings, the material’s structure changes when the temperature ranges between 70 and 80 degrees Celsius.
-First there is a rise in mechanical tension, which is then discharged so rapidly that the material leaps into the air.
+According to their findings, the material’s structure changes when the temperature ranges between 70 and 80 degrees Celsius (158 to 176 degrees Fahrenheit).
+First, there is a rise in mechanical tension, which is then discharged so rapidly that the material leaps into the air.
 This thermosalient effect could potentially be applied in artificial muscles and actuators.
-However, the tension that arises during the structural transformation can also pulverise crystals.
+However, the tension that arises during the structural transformation can also pulverize crystals.
 This phenomenon, which could make chemical reactions highly efficient, was elucidated in detail by the Stuttgart-based researchers in a separate study.

 The thermosalient effect causes a substantial and extremely rapid change in crystal size